Cross-Domain Few-Shot Classification via Inter-Source Stylization: Experiments

-In the two tables, the bold black, blue, and red indicate the first, second, and third performance on each target domain, respectively.
-It shows the proposed ISSNet obtains the top three results on 7 target domains.
+The table shows the proposed ISSNet obtains the top two results on 8 target domains.
 Besides, MFDM~\cite{fsl:mixup} and STARTUP~\cite{fsl:STARTUP} show the competitive results on several datasets because they both introduce the target datasets into the source training phase.
-FMDM~\cite{fsl:mixup} and STARTUP~\cite{fsl:STARTUP} introduce the labeled target datasets and unlabeled target datasets into the training phase, respectively.
-And as shown in Table~\ref{tab:compare-5}, the proposed method performs top three best compared to all the SOTA methods.
-Similar to 5-way 1-shot task, MFDM~\cite{fsl:mixup} and STARTUP~\cite{fsl:STARTUP} indicate the particularly stunning effect because introducing the target datasets into the training phase.
-The comparision of two tables show that the proposed method has more advantage on 5-way 5-shot task.
+FMDM~\cite{fsl:mixup} and STARTUP~\cite{fsl:STARTUP} introduce the labelled target datasets and unlabelled target datasets into the training phase, respectively.
+Due to the data in AVV is blurry, the introduction of labelled target can largely help model adaptation.
+Hence, FMDM~\cite{fsl:mixup} performs best on AVV for 5-way 1-shot task.
+Similar to 5-way 1-shot task, MFDM~\cite{fsl:mixup} and STARTUP~\cite{fsl:STARTUP} indicate the particularly stunning effect on 5-shot because introducing the target datasets into the training phase.